Bell MV-75 Cheyenne II: Design

 The V-280 is designed for a cruising speed of 280 knot, hence the name V-280.
 It has a top speed of 300. knot, a range of 2100 nmi, and an effective combat range of 500 to 800 nmi.
 Expected maximum takeoff weight is around 30,000 lb.

-One major difference from the earlier V-22 Osprey tiltrotor is that the engines remain in place while the rotors and drive shafts tilt.
+Unlike the earlier V-22 Osprey tiltrotor, the MV-75's engines remain in place while the rotors and drive shafts tilt.
 A driveshaft runs through the straight wing, allowing both rotors to be driven by a single engine in the event of engine loss.
 The V-280 will have retractable landing gear, a triple-redundant fly by wire control system, and a V-tail configuration.
+Another improvement over the V-22 Osprey is a swashplate-controlled variable-pitch rotor.
+This enables the V-280 to have fine-grained maneuvering while hovering.

 The wings are made of a single section of carbon fiber reinforced polymer composite, reducing weight and production costs.
-The V-280 will have a crew of four and be capable of transporting up to 14 troops.
-Dual cargo hooks will give it a lift capacity to carry a 10,000 lb M777A2 Howitzer while flying at a speed of 150 knot.
-The fuselage is visually similar to that of the UH-60 Black Hawk medium lift helicopter.
-When landed, the wing is more than 7 ft from the ground, allowing soldiers to egress easily out of two 6 ft wide side doors and door gunners to have wide fields of fire.
+The V-280 will have a crew of four and transport up to 14 troops.
+Dual cargo hooks will enable it to carry a 10,000 lb M777A2 howitzer at 150 knot.
+The fuselage resembles that of the UH-60 Black Hawk medium-lift helicopter.
+The wings are set high on the fuselage—more than 7 ft above the ground, when landed—allowing soldiers to step easily out of two 6 ft wide side doors and door gunners to have wide fields of fire.

-Although the initial design is a utility configuration, Bell is also working on an attack configuration.
-Whether different variants of the V-280 would fill utility and attack roles or a single airframe could interchange payloads for either mission, Bell is confident the Valor tiltrotor platform can fulfill both duties.
-The U.S. Marine Corps is interested in having one aircraft to replace utility and attack helicopters, but the Army, which leads the program, is not committed to the idea and wants distinct platforms for each mission.
-Bell and Lockheed claim an AV-280 variant can launch rockets, missiles, and even small unmanned aerial vehicles forward or aft with no rotor interference, even in forward flight and cruise modes with the rotors forward.
+Bell is working on an attack configuration to add to the utility version; this might take the form of payload or an entirely different variant.
+The U.S. Marine Corps is interested in having one aircraft to replace utility and attack helicopters, but the Army, which leads the program, wants distinct platforms for each mission.
+Bell and Lockheed have said an AV-280 variant can launch rockets, missiles, and even small unmanned aerial vehicles forward or aft with no rotor interference, even in forward flight and cruise modes with the rotors forward.